harald-billstein/weblogin/README.md

 ## Deployment

-Add additional notes about how to deploy this on a live system
+Additional notes about how to deploy this on a live system
+* If you run all modules on same tomcatEE you may have to change the JNDI config
+* May be necessary to use an [external image servlet](https://github.com/sdlonn/WebPictureServlet) if you deploy this live

 ## Built With